-Risk Consequence Controls required As specified in the Equality Act 2010 the Council must publish equality data annually.
-This includes reporting on how we are integrating equality, diversity and inclusion into our work practices and publishing our workforce employment information.
-Failure to have 'due regard' in relation to the Equality Act 2010 could mean: • a judicial review of decision making • incurring unnecessary costs to the council • reputational damage • unconscious discrimination against a part of the city's community • developing services that do not meet the needs of our communities.
-The publication of an annual Equality Information Report every January.
-The publication of specific SMART equality objectives at least every four years which are aligned to our Equality, Diversity and Inclusion Policy.
-The Equality, Diversity and Inclusion Policy allows identification of risks around liabilities under the Public Sector Equality Duty as set out in the Equality Act 2010.
-Progress will be reported to CLT and Cabinet.
+As specified in the Equality Act 2010 the Council must publish equality data Failure to have 'due regard' The publication of an ann Equality Information Report Equality Act 2010 could mean: annually.
+This includes reporting on how we are integrating equality, diversity and inclusion into our work practices and publishing our workforce employment information. a judicial review of decision making incurring unnecessary costs to the council reputational damage unconscious discrimination against a part of the city's community developing services that do not meet the needs of our communities.
+The publication of specific SMART equality objective least every four years which aligned to our Equality, Diversity and Inclusion Policy.
+The Equality, Diversity and liabilities under the Public Equality Duty as set out in ort c es at nich are diversity nd und c Sector